At a Glance

 ✨Tip Number 2

 Network with current or former employees of the company.
-They can provide valuable insights into the company culture and expectations, which can help you tailor your approach when discussing your fit for the role.
+They can provide valuable insights into the company culture and expectations, which can help you tailor your approach when applying for the job.

 ✨Tip Number 3